loadtheaccumulator/glusto/README.md

 * Glusto also acts as a global class for maintaining state and configuration data across multiple modules and classes.

 * Glusto provides a wrapper utility (``/usr/bin/glusto``) to help make configuration files available to test cases from the command-line.

+This is the Python3 port and will, for the near future, be maintained as a separate branch.
+Eventually, the Python3 branch will become master and Python2 will be moved to a branch for availability.

+Note:
+    The Python3 requests library has become even more straight-forward to use, so Glusto restable may be deprecated in a future version.

 #### How to Use Glusto